digidem/pataka-cli/README.md

 ```

 You will then see logged out:
+- `web ui` : the urls that the web ui can be accessed at
 - `host` : the hostname your pataka will be connected to over (you generally want this to be accessible on the internet)
-- `port` : the local port your pataka will be listening on
+- `port` : the local port your pataka scuttelbutt instance will be listening on
 - `feedId` : the unique scuttlebutt id of this pataka (for debugging)
 - `data` : path to where data is being stored for this instance
 - `config` : path to where you can persist custom config